prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Loafing = Avoiding.
 * Companion = A person who spend lot of time with whom one travel.
 * Agreeable sight = Pleasant sight.
+### 2nd-November-2021
+* Balked:- (also baulked) was unwilling (to do something).
+* Worsted sockes:- woolen socks.
+* Astrophysicist:- scholar of astrophysics-of branch of physics deleaing with stars, palanets, ect.
+* Buoyant:- intensely active and vibrant.
+* Torso:- upper of the body.